padiac/padiac.github.io/notes/bayesian-inference-understanding-the-construction-of-umvue.md

 In other words:

-> The manual estimator you derived by algebra is the same as what Lehmann–Scheffé would give by conditioning.
+> The manual estimator you derived by algebra is the same as what Lehmann-Scheffe would give by conditioning.

 ## 7. Interpretation of the Symbols